Iran blames Israel for Natanz nuclear plant outage, vows revenge | Headlines

 Iran blames Israel for Natanz nuclear plant outage, vows revenge

-Iran blames regional arch-foe Israel for a sabotage incident at its key Natanz nuclear site and will exact revenge, state TV quoted its foreign minister as saying, in what appeared to be latest episode in a long-running covert war.
+Iran on Monday accused arch-foe Israel of sabotaging its key Natanz nuclear site and vowed revenge for an attack that appeared to be the latest episode in a long-running covert war.
 Iran's semi-official Nournews website said the person who caused an electricity outage in one of the production halls at the underground uranium enrichment plant had been identified.
 "Necessary measures are being taken to arrest this person," the website reported, without giving details about the person.

-The incident occurred amid diplomatic efforts by Iran and the United States to revive Tehran's 2015 nuclear deal with major powers, an accord Israel fiercely opposed, after former U.S. President Donald Trump abandoned it three years ago.
-Last week, Iran and the global powers held what they described as "constructive" talks to salvage the deal, which has unravelled as Iran has breached its limits on sensitive uranium enrichment since Trump reimposed harsh sanctions on Tehran.

 Iranian authorities described the incident a day earlier as an act of "nuclear terrorism" and said Tehran reserved the right to take action against the perpetrators.
 On Monday, Foreign Minister Mohammad Javad Zarif explicitly blamed Israel.
 "The Zionists want to take revenge because of our progress in the way to lift sanctions...They have publicly said that they will not allow this.
 But we will take our revenge against the Zionists," Zarif was quoted by state TV as saying.

-Khatibzadeh said that the incident could be deemed an "act against humanity", adding it had caused "no contamination or casualties" at the site.
-"Our nuclear experts are assessing the damage but I can assure you that Iran will replace damaged uranium enrichment centrifuges in Natanz with advanced ones," Khatibzadeh said.
+"Our nuclear experts are assessing the damage but I can assure you that Iran will replace damaged uranium enrichment centrifuges in Natanz with advanced ones."
+Modernized centrifuges can refine uranium to higher fissile purity at a much faster rate, helping accumulate a stockpile that could shorten Iran's route to a nuclear weapon, if it chose to develop them, than the IR-1 that still predominates in Natanz's production halls.

-"All of the centrifuges that went out of circuit at Natanz site were of the IR1 type," he said, referring to Iran's first generation of enrichment machines more vulnerable to outages.
-The incident also coincided with a visit to Israel by U.S. Secretary of Defense Lloyd Austin, who pledged the Biden administration's support for its Middle East ally.

-"I’m committed to continuing our close consultations on threats posed by Iran and to strengthening Israel’s security," Austin tweeted late on Sunday.
-At the same time, despite strong Israeli opposition, President Joe Biden's administration is committed to rejoining the 2015 nuclear deal if Iran returns to full compliance with restrictions on uranium enrichment.
+The 2015 deal only allows Iran to enrich with up to 5,060 IR-1 machines, in a plant designed to house around 50,000, but it has begun enriching at Natanz with hundreds of advanced centrifuges including the IR-2m.
+Despite strong Israeli opposition, U.S. President Joe Biden's administration is committed to rejoining the deal if the Islamic Republic returns to full compliance with restrictions on nuclear fuel production.

-The U.S. State Department said on Friday it expects working group negotiations to resume next week, with delegations returning to their capitals currently for consultations.
-There has been headway in the nuclear diplomacy, delegates said on Friday, but Iranian officials cited disagreement with Washington over which sanctions it must lift for a new deal.

-A senior Biden administration official said Washington had no involvement in the Natanz incident.
-"We have nothing to add to speculation about the causes," the official said.
+Khatibzadeh said nuclear talks would resume on Wednesday in Vienna.
+Diplomatic headway has been made, delegates said on Friday.
+Iran insists all U.S. sanctions crippling its oil-based economy must be lifted first before it stops accelerating enrichment and restores caps on the process.
 At a ceremony on Sunday, Israeli Prime Minister Benjamin Netanyahu made no direct reference to Natanz, though said: "The fight against Iran's nuclearisation...is a massive task."

-There have been sporadic episodes of sabotage and outages at Iranian nuclear installations for over a decade, for which Tehran has blamed Israel, which regards the Iranian nuclear programme as a menace to its existence.
+There have been sporadic episodes of sabotage and outages at Iranian nuclear installations for over a decade, for which Tehran has blamed Israel, which regards the Iranian uranium enrichment drive as a menace to its existence.
 In 2010, the Stuxnet computer virus, widely believed to have been developed by the United States and Israel, was discovered after it was used to attack Natanz, causing damaging breakdowns of centrifuge cascades that refine uranium.

-In July last year, a fire broke out at Natanz that Iran said was an attempt to sabotage its enrichment activity.
-Iran also accused Israel of responsibility for last November's ambush killing outside Tehran of Mohsen Fakhrizadeh, who was regarded by Western intelligence services as the mastermind of a covert Iranian nuclear weapons programme.
+In July last year, a fire broke out at Natanz that Iran said was an attempt by Israel to sabotage its enrichment activity.
+Iran also accused Israel of responsibility for last November's ambush killing outside Tehran of Mohsen Fakhrizadeh, who was regarded by Western intelligence services as the mastermind of a covert Iranian nuclear weapons program.
 Israel has neither confirmed nor denied involvement.

-(Additional reporting by Dan Williams in Jerusalem Writing by Parisa Hafezi Editing by Mark Heinrich)
+Besides, since Biden took office in January pledging to reverse Trump's efforts to wreck the nuclear deal, there have been a series of attacks on Iranian- and Israeli-owned shipping for which the two sides have traded blame.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)